 The 2018 Bonds represent the seventh series of Special Obligation Bonds being issued pursuant to the Act and the Indentures.
-As of the date of delivery of the 2018 Bonds, the University will have outstanding \$240,980,000 of its Special Obligation Bonds, the proceeds of which have funded or will fund UConn 2000 projects.
+As of the date of delivery of the 2018 Bonds, the University will have outstanding \$99,255,000 of its Special Obligation Bonds (excluding the 2018 Bonds), the proceeds of which have funded or will fund UConn 2000 projects.
 For a description of the UConn 2000 projects to be financed with proceeds of the 2018 Bonds, see "PLAN OF FINANCE" herein.
 See also, See Appendix A - "UNIVERSITY FINANCES - University Indebtedness."